adults short-term roommates tips

 A: Notice periods can vary depending on your rental agreement.
 While some may require a 30-day notice, others offer more flexibility.
 Review your rental contract to know the terms of departure.

-At Roommates.com, we understand adults' unique challenges when looking for temporary or short-term rentals.
-With years of experience helping people connect with the most compatible roommate or housing option, we're the trusted authority when it comes to finding a room that fits your specific needs.
+With years of experience helping people connect with the most compatible roommate or housing option, Roommates.com is the trusted authority when it comes to finding a room that fits your specific needs.